Chief Executive Officer – Barb Shaw

-“As the General Manager of the organisation what I achieve is also dependant on the workforce.
+“As the Chief Executive Officer of the organisation what I achieve is also dependant on the workforce.
 I have witnessed the passion, commitment and willingness demonstrated by many Anyinginyi staff that is inspirational and how they perform to put the organisation in good stead.
 I thank all of you for what you have contributed to making this organisation what it is.”
 Barb Shaw 2018

 - facilitating the strategic planning process for the Board of Directors as needed